 Sahara Plus

-Trek with camels to visit historic ruins, a holy site and the towering dunes of Erg Zahar with this intermediate option.
+Trek with camels to visit historic ruins, a holy site and the towering dunes of Erg Zahar with this intermediate option, led by our experienced local guides.
 Spend three nights wild camping in the desert, returning by 4x4.

 Three nights